|A file from one of the 53 record series. The pencil shows how huge it is.|

 - Re-write my mini-guide Researching Mental Asylum Patients.

-I know there will be a few complaints (there always are), but if you don't like the options available to you (they are explained at the bottom of the Web pages with names), there is nothing to stop you from learning about all of those original records in an attempt to find the information yourself.
-I've spent 35 years doing that!
+I know there will be a few complaints (there always are), but if you don't like the options available to you (see the link at the bottom of the Web pages with names), you can learn about all of those original records, then attempt to find the information yourself.
+But be warned...
+I've spent 35 years learning about the records!
+If you want to go it alone, you'll find it helpful to read my mini-guide 'Researching Mental Asylum Patients'.

 To access the new list, start at the introductory page for Insanity and Unsound Mind.